ChanduSharma/my-arch-custom-dotfiles/README.md

 #Overview of my custom dotfiles and configuration files.

-Markup 1.
-Created 30-thinkpad.conf for click event on the touchpad using libinput drivers.
+1. Created 30-thinkpad.conf for click event on the touchpad using libinput drivers.
 The changing of property using xinput was temporary.
        2. Created 20-video.conf to add backlight event.
        3. Added bindings to function + volumeup and function + volumedown to i3 config files.
        4. Added bindings to function+brightness up and down key to i3 config files.